xeals/lapilai/docs/guide/0-index.md

 On launch, the sharing functionality was reportedly broken for a lot of users.
 KLab should fix this in time.

-### I've unlocked the arena, but I can't access it?

-The arena is probably down for maintenance while KLab addresses issues with it.
-We don't know when it'll be back up.

 ### How do I choose my favourite girl to appear on the home screen?

 The home screen is customisable through the [room menu](navigating#rooms).